Bosch-0/Project-Muggle/README.md

 The user journey does not start once the user downloads the GUI but rather the website its downloaded from.
 Whilst applying the Bitcoin Core design system I aimt to improve the UI/UX of bitcoincore.org to better assist end users on the journey on using the GUI.

 Cobra (owner or bitcoin.org) is working on a [Bitcoin wallet](https://twitter.com/cobrabitcoin/status/1310304498125025282?s=21) which could mean a conflict of interest when it comes to recommending wallets on bitcoin.org.
 With Re-desigining bitcoincore.org I am aiming for bitcoincore.org to be the primary place for end users to download the Bitcoin Core GUI.

+### QML based GUI
+This is a major project that will involve a big face lift of the GUI.
+Switching to Qt QML from Qt widgets (details above) is still being discussed so work on this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
+It's likely I will have the design system established by the QML integration (if it happens) which I can apply to the QML designs.
+Below are some rough ideas that I will be exploring for this design:

+- Aiming to design a very minimilist, monochrome, to the point application.
+I think this aligns well with the neutral and conservative nature of the Bitcoin Core community.